dteviot/WebToEpub/readme.md

 * and many other sites

 Credits
-* Firefox mod by Markus Vieth
+* Firefox port by Markus Vieth
 * Michael Fox (Belldandu)
 * typhoon71
 * toshiya44